ernesto-sun/Total.HTM-Easy/README.md

 ## Testing and Bug-Reports

-Tested Browsers: Chrome, Firefox, Edge, Safari  (All features with JavaScript)
+Tested Browsers: Chrome, Firefox, Edge, Safari  (Full support)

 Note: The auto-generated No-JavaScript-website 's.htm' works on anything that carries 'web' in its name.